 Once again Greenchild has knocked it out of the ballpark with the Kursk.
 This is one powerful well built pedal that to me exceeds the “Klon type pedals”.
 A lot of headroom and this baby makes my strats sing.
 My Twin loves this pedal.
 My favorite of all Greenchild gear.
 I’m also stacking it with the Thresher which is all I need...get one!

-Kursk retains all the mojo of the classic circuit she draws inspiration from yet sports an improved tone stack and active volume boost that delivers improved performance and versatility.
+The Kursk retains all the sweetness of the classic overdrive circuit, fusing an upgraded tone stack and active volume boost that deliver improved performance and versatility across your signal chain.

 Features at a glance